-Why do you think it is important to build an inclusive education system?
+Why do you think it is important to build an accessible education system?

 I am currently working at my university to ensure that the needs of students with disabilities are accommodated to help them learn.
 Everybody finds it normal that technology is used to enhance the student learning experience.
 Why not apply that same principle to help students with disabilities?
 I am convinced that it is the responsibility of all schools and institutions of higher learning to create environments in which all students regardless of their physical, intellectual, emotional, or other disability can fully benefit from learning.

-Currently, what is the inclusivity level in schools in Uzbekistan?
-And how are you contributing make the Westminster International University in Tashkent a more inclusive learning environment?
+Currently, what is the accessibility level in schools in Uzbekistan?
+And how are you contributing make the Westminster International University in Tashkent a more accessible learning environment?

-At my university, WIUT, we are taking the first steps towards creating an inclusive environment.
+At my university, WIUT, we are taking the first steps towards creating an accessible environment.
 A few years ago, I initiated the restructuring of the university’s student support services.
 During the restructuring, one of the issues I wanted to address, that had long been bothering me, was that we did not have a service that would help students with disabilities or special needs.
-With my initiative, a new policy on supporting inclusivity and diversity was adopted last year, and the structures and procedures that stem from the policy are currently being developed.
 What I am particularly happy about is that the University’s senior leadership is showing a commitment to development in this area.

-What is something anyone can do to help improve inclusivity or support rights for people with disabilities?
-How can we help to grow towards an inclusive society?
+What is something anyone can do to help support rights for people with disabilities?
 What kind of attitude does that require?

 There is a very simple thing that everyone and absolutely anyone can do – it is to understand and accept that every child is unique, and all children are equal.
 They all deserve the right to equitable access to education.
-Equitable meaning that it is not them who should overcome the barriers of our standardized educational approach, but that the educational environment should adapt and meet the diverse needs of its learners.
-If we embrace the world in its diversity; that in itself would be the greatest achievement.
+Equitable meaning that it is not them who should overcome the barriers of our standardized educational approach, but that the educational environment should adapt and meet the needs of its learners.
+If we embrace the world and all who are in it; that in itself would be the greatest achievement.

 Thank you for the interview, Gulnaz, and for your hard work towards helping people with disabilities.
 We wish you the best of luck!